-Rudnicki and Sillanpää assess contribution of CSR to socially sustainable development.
+Rudnicki and Sillanpää 6 assess contribution of CSR to socially sustainable development.
 Basic studies that sustainable development requires businesses to assess their performance against stakeholder ethical concerns about the economic, environmental and social issues.
 Stakeholder-inclusive social audit can help to establish the substantive meaning of the social dimension of sustainable development in its own right, as well as facilitating the development of an audit tool integrated in the different dimensions of sustainable development (Rudnicki and Sillanpää in Morimoto (2004: 8).
-To measure the activity of activity CSR and its benefits to society can be viewed from two categories, namely: First, the classification of the company's activities from time to time on an even keel, which makes historical comparisons.
+To measure the activity of activity CSR and its benefits to society can be viewed from two categories, nagely: First, the classification of the company's activities from time to time on an even keel, which makes historical comparisons.
 Secondly, the definition of the various categories should apply to all companies, industries, or even a social system, so allowing for comparative analysis (Sethi (1975), on Morimoto R., 2004: 8)

 Asif Paryani, (2011:1) chose Pakistan as a case study on "Corporate Social Responsibility, Role of Stakeholders and Sustainable Development" because Pakistan has a unique nature, social and environmental challenges faced by the corporate sector of Pakistan.
 Conclusion the study is: there is need for the corporate sector of Pakistan to take immediate action related CSR being adopted throughout the world, due to the recent paradigm shift in the whole world.
-The stakeholders are the most important element of the CSR in the community, and stakeholders need to gain awareness of what rights are and how they can be protected.
+The stakeholders are the most important element of the CSR in the community, and sakeholders need to gain awareness of what rights are and how they can be protected.
 The role of stakeholders needed to be more focused, effective and efficient towards corporate governance and the implementation of good CSR.
 All of the success of CSR depends on the regulator of the corporate sector in Pakistan to play an important role and encourage the efforts of stakeholders to good corporate governance and CSR.

-Study Leal, et.al, in his study entitled The Book of Nature from the perspective of sustainable development and of corporate social responsibility, which is trying to present two concepts and the relationships between the concepts of sustainable development and CSR, and to investigate the practices of companies in the Brazilian Amazon Nature perspective integration of CSR and sustainable development.
-Conclusions of this study are that 1) sustainable development and CSR are concepts that match and effective practices related to the outside of the corporate environment, but its implementation needs to have public participation at the local, national and even international, 2) the need to have a process of education and achieving public awareness involved, to continue beyond its existence.
-In addition, in macroeconomic terms, it is necessary to have the same behavior with the Nature developed by other companies, so the initiative is added and is a relevant factor for the effective achievement of the objectives of sustainable development.
+Study Leal, et.al, in his study entitled The Book of Nature from the perspective of sustainable development and o proportee social responsibility, which is trying to present two concepts and the relationships between the concepts of sustainable development and CSR, and to investigate the practices of companies in the Brazilian Amazon Nature perspective integration of CSR and sustainable development.
+Conclusions of this study are that 1) sustainable development and CSR are concepts that match and effective practice related to the outside of the corporate environment, but its implementation nee to have a process of education and achieving public awareness involved, to continue beyond its existence.
+In 2 dition, in macroeconomic terms, it is necessary to have the same behavior w2 the Nature developed by other companies, so the initiative is added and is a relevant factor for the effective achievement of the objectives of sustainable development.
 (Leal, et. al, 2007: 1-13)